ordinaryzelig/capybara_minitest_spec/README.md

 ## Compatibility

 In theory, this should work with Capybara >= 2.
-At the time of this writing, it was tested with Capybara 2.0.1.
+The latest version it was tested with was Capybara 2.1.0.

 ## Testing